Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 <b>The result of feminist Podemos was the death of thousands of people.</b>
 </p>

 Nobody went to prison.
-This is the unspoken truth about Spanish feminism: they ignored EU and expert recommendations to stay home on March 8, 2020, as precaution because of the covid pandemic, and prioritized having an ever-larger strike.
+This is the unspoken truth about where the inflammatory Spanish feminist movement led to: they ignored EU and expert recommendations to stay home on March 8, 2020, as precaution because of the covid pandemic, and prioritized having an ever-larger strike.
 In fact, the government encouraged women to go out to the strikes.
 That day, *millions* of women went out to the street for the largest feminist strike in Spanish history; these crowds were surely the largest, densest and most omnipresent in the history of the country.
 Estimates say it was more than 5 million women.